Maren0000/website/_posts/2024-01-01-modding-neo-guide.md

   {{ notice-text | markdownify }}
 </div>

+{% include gallery id="gallery" layout="half" caption="A few example of what can be done with asset replacements." %}

 # Pre-requisites
 Before starting, you'll need to install a list of required and recommended programs: